 Get the Help You Need

 The best way to manage a situation like this is to find the right people to help you.
 If you are bad with money, you find a financial advisor to help you sort through your budget.
 If you are not on good terms with your ex, you find a counselor to mediate your issues.
 If you are unsure about your legal rights when it comes to child support, you need to find a trusted attorney to walk you through every aspect of your divorce proceedings.
-If you need an experienced, trustworthy law firm to help you and you’re in the state of Alabama, contact us at the Charlotte Christian Law.
+If you need an experienced, trustworthy law firm to help you and you’re in the state of Alabama, contact us at the The Law Offices of Charlotte Christian and Associates.
 We can help you navigate the divorce process with care and professionalism.
 Give us a call today!